haishiro/pyscagnostics/README.md

             x, y: Lists or numpy arrays
             df: A Pandas DataFrame
-        bins: Max number of bins for the hexagonal grid axis
+        bins: Max number of bins for the hexagonal grid axis The data are internally binned starting with a (bins x bins) hexagonal grid and re-binned with smaller bin sizes until less than 250 empty bins remain.
         remove_outliers: If True, will remove outliers before calculations

     Returns: